Would you like to get paid to do online writing jobs on a part time basis?

 They accept a range of topics including childcare, motherhood, family travel, and the joys and challenges of parenting.

-Doctor of Credit will pay you to write about anything credit card related.
+If you want to write about anything credit card related, then Doctor of Credit will pay you to write about it.

 Articles about consumer credit from people with a legal background and articles about unique credit cards that can’t be found on other blogs are just a few of the types of articles that they are looking for.